-When I first moved to a big city from a small island, the city exhausted and drained me, but I eventually got used to things: now, as a pandemic has swept across the nation, living in a big city is downright dangerous.
-Where I once took advantage of living in a hub of theatres, museums, and concert halls, and music venues, I’m now forced to reside inside—and alone.
+When I first moved to a big city from a small island, the city exhausted and drained me, but I eventually got used to things.
+Now, as a pandemic has swept across the nation, living in a big city is downright dangerous.
+Where I once took advantage of living in a hub of theaters, museums, concert halls, and music venues, I’m now forced to reside inside—and alone.

 However, in this downtime, I’ve renewed my sense of self: although I miss weekend getaways to exotic locations, my post-pandemic travel plans are simpler—and far more solo—than I once envisioned.
 I want to hop in my car and find myself in the middle of nowhere.
 Big city lights are one thing, but it doesn’t at all compare to the majestic splendor that a light-pollution free sky has to offer: one of the few “upsides” to lockdown living is seeing the stars clearly again.

 When travel is slightly more feasible, I plan on simply heading up into the mountains for some further clarity, or down into the desert for some sunshine and solitude—and for obvious reasons, I’m going solo.

 MAJESTIC MOUNTAINS AND HISTORIC TOWNS

 Living in Colorado, I am used to the many tourists and skiers that would overwhelm smaller cities and towns during the winter season.
 In the off-season, however, these lesser-known gems still had plenty of natural riches to offer the tenacious outdoorsman: like hiking, trail-running, mountain biking, and the general culture of small-town living that allowed a body to slow down, breathe, and take in the beauty of the elevated landscape around them.